Suwayomi/Suwayomi-Server/README.md

 Check out [this wiki page](https://github.com/Suwayomi/Tachidesk-Server/wiki/Configuring-Tachidesk-Server) for a guide on configuring Tachidesk-Server.

 If you face issues with your setup then we are happy to provide help, just join our discord server(a discord badge is on the top of the page, you are just a click clack away!).

+## Syncing With Tachiyomi
+### The Tachidesk extension
+- You can install the `Tachidesk` extension inside tachiyomi.
+- The extension will load Tachidesk library.
+- By manipulating filters you can browse your categories.

+### Other methods
+Checkout [this issue](https://github.com/Suwayomi/Tachidesk-Server/issues/159) for tracking progress.

 ## Troubleshooting and Support
 See [this troubleshooting wiki page](https://github.com/Suwayomi/Tachidesk/wiki/Troubleshooting).